Open-LinaOS-Foundation/LinaOS/Documentation/vm/unevictable-lru.rst

 A page that is being migrated has been isolated from the LRU lists and is held locked across unmapping of the page, updating the page's address space entry and copying the contents and state, until the page table entry has been replaced with an entry that refers to the new page.
-Linux supports migration of mlocked pages and other unevictable pages.
+LinaOS supports migration of mlocked pages and other unevictable pages.
 This involves simply moving the PG_mlocked and PG_unevictable states from the old page to the new page.